TheFifthRider/simply-roleplaying-webapp/docs/character/index.md

 ## Attributes

 [Attributes](attributes.md) are broad categories which represent your strengths and weaknesses-- your physical strength, ability to quickly respond, willpower, and more.
-Any time you make a [test of ability](../gameplay/tests.md), it'll test a specific attribute and you'll add that attribute to your level to determine how many dice to roll.
+Any time you make a [test](../gameplay/tests.md), it'll test a specific attribute and you'll add that attribute to your level to determine how many dice to roll.
 You also have [passive attribute scores](attributes.md#passive-attribute-scores) that you use instead of dice for when you respond reflexively to that attribute being tested.

 ## Skills, Legacies, and Backgrounds